mrsaidkarim/CppModules/cpp00/README.md

+# C++ Programming Concepts

-### Namespace
+## Namespace
 In C++, a namespace is a named scope that provides a logical grouping for the identifiers it contains.
-It helps in organizing the code by encapsulating related names within a named scope, thus preventing naming collisions and making the code more modular, maintainable, and readable. (using namespace example : it's a bad habbit)
+It helps in organizing the code by encapsulating related names within a named scope, thus preventing naming collisions and making the code more modular, maintainable, and readable.

-### Object-Oriented Programming.
-Procedural programming is about writing procedures or functions that perform operations on the data, while object-oriented programming is about creating objects that contain both data and functions.
+- **Example**: Using namespace extensively (e.g., `using namespace std;`) is considered a bad practice as it can lead to name conflicts and make code less clear.
+Instead, prefer selectively importing symbols using `using` declarations or fully qualifying names.

+## Object-Oriented Programming (OOP)
+Object-oriented programming is a programming paradigm that revolves around the concept of objects, which encapsulate data and behavior.
+Here are some key terms related to OOP:

-- Class: It is a user-defined data type, which holds its own data members and member functions, which can be accessed and used by creating an instance of that class.
+- **Class**: A class is a user-defined data type that defines a blueprint for objects.
+It encapsulates data members (attributes) and member functions (methods) to operate on that data.

-- Object: An Object is an identifiable entity with some characteristics and behavior.
-An Object is an instance of a Class.
+- **Object**: An object is an instance of a class.
+It represents a tangible entity with specific characteristics (data) and behaviors (methods).

-- Constructor: is a special method that is invoked automatically at the time of object creation.
-It is used to initialize the data members of new objects generally.
-The constructor in C++ has the same name as the class or structure.
-It constructs the values i.e. provides data for the object which is why it is known as a constructor.
-Types of Constructor: Default Constructor, Parameterized Constructor, Copy Constructor, Move Constructor.
+- **Constructor**: A constructor is a special member function of a class that is automatically called when an object is created.
+It initializes the object's data members.
+Types of constructors include default, parameterized, copy, and move constructors.

-- Destructor: is an instance member function that is invoked automatically whenever an object is going to be destroyed.
-Meaning, a destructor is the last function that is going to be called before an object is destroyed.
+- **Destructor**: A destructor is a special member function of a class that is automatically called when an object is destroyed (e.g., when it goes out of scope).
+It releases resources allocated by the object and performs cleanup tasks.

-- Static Member: static member is declared it will be treated as same for all the objects associated with the class.
+- **Static Member**: A static member of a class is shared by all instances (objects) of the class.
+It is declared using the `static` keyword and is accessed using the class name, rather than through objects.

-- Static Member Function: A static member function is independent of any object of the class, it can also be accessed using the class name through the scope resolution operator.
+- **Static Member Function**: A static member function is a member function of a class that operates on static data members.
+It does not require an object to be invoked and can be called using the class name.

+By following object-oriented principles, such as encapsulation, inheritance, and polymorphism, you can create more modular, reusable, and maintainable code.